cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - part of a links satellite data (ls)

 Participation to a relation is declared at every table mapping of the field.
-If no relatio is declared, a field is considered to be the default source in every relation of that table.
+If no relatio is declared, a field is considered to be in the "unnamed" relation.

 To declare the participation on a subset, that contains the "unnamed" relation and another one, the syntax provides the reserved relation name "/" for the unnamed relation.

+A mapping to all relations of the satellite (or parent) con be declared by using "*" as relation name.

 A target column must only have one field mapped in every specific relation.